-So, when we hire new employees, we ask that they inject their heart in every interaction – beyond just completing a task – because although it is what every patients deserves it’s not always what they receive from the system.
-How could we demand that our employees focus on the unmet needs of our patients, while their employer was not looking out for their basic needs ?
+So, when we hire new employees, we ask that they inject their heart into every interaction – beyond just completing a task – because although it is what every patient deserves it’s not always what they receive from the system.
+How could we demand that our employees focus on the unmet needs of our patients, while their employer was not looking out for their basic needs?

 I took my concerns to my team.
 After many tough conversations, it became clear that we could not simply raise wages and hit our budget.

 I came back with a challenge: what if we froze the wages of the senior team and invested the annual inflation adjustment allotted for us into raising the wages of our entry-level employees?